sherlock-audit/2024-02-tapioca-judging/README.md

 }
 ```

+**cryptotechmaker**

+I'll add the test @CergyK .
+Thanks for the suggestion.
+However, after fixes, we need to add the following line before the last `removeAsset`

+`vm.expectRevert();`

-# Issue M-6: BBCommon::_accrue wrong value is used to prevent overflow
+# Issue M-5: BBCommon::_accrue wrong value is used to prevent overflow

 Source: https://github.com/sherlock-audit/2024-02-tapioca-judging/issues/41